-The Head of Centre and senior leaders will make sure teaching staff involved in supervising candidates are aware of the potential for malpractice.
+The Headteacher and senior leaders will make sure teaching staff involved in supervising candidates are aware of the potential for malpractice.

 Teachers will familiarise themselves with the JCQ guidance on sharing assessment material and candidates' work.

 Teachers will be vigilant in relation to candidate malpractice.
 Candidates must not: